 What makes fantasy football even more fun is the ease with which you can add and drop players from your roster.
 It allows you to, with just one click of a button, drop a player from your team, and with one more click, add a player.
 Adding and dropping players happens so frequently and so quickly every week that you must always be on high alert in order to get the best players.

-The way adding and dropping players works is, if your team is at the maximum amount of players, and you would like to add a player, you must drop a player that is currently on your team.
-The league's "free agent pool" is where all the players not on teams can be found.
+The way adding and dropping players works is, if your team is at the maximum number of players, and you would like to add a player, you must drop a player that is currently on your team.
+The league's free agent pool is where all the players not on teams can be found.

 Though it is not wise, it is not required that you add a player immediately after you drop one.
 And if you have an open roster spot already, you would not need to drop a player in order to add a new.